 Kenyans of all walks of life have expressed their dismay at the government’s decision.
 They empathize with the residents of Nanyuki and Central Kenya in general.
 Quarantine at the Ebola center is for patients only, so staff will move freely to and from the Laikipia airbase regularly.

-The Nightmare of Ebola
+The Nightmare of Ebola-infected Americans Camping in Kenya

 Ebola is a highly infectious viral disease that can spread faster than COVID-19.
 It is a viral disease with neither a cure nor a vaccine.
 The disease that begins like a common flu soon progresses to include not just vomiting but also diarrhea.
 This means it can kill faster than cholera, which causes similar fluid loss, but is bacterial and has a cure.